RWTH-EBC/FiLiP/README.md

 # FiLiP

-FiLiP (Fiware Library for Python) is a python software development kit for accelerate the development of web services that use Fiware's Generic Enablers (GEs) as backend.
+FiLiP (Fiware Library for Python) is a python software development kit (SDK) for accelerating the development of web services that use Fiware's Generic Enablers (GEs) as backend.

 ## General Motivation